Conall-alten/SSR/README.md

 # SSR
 Repo pour tout les logiciels du projet SSR.
 It's functions are
-1: to allow us to collaborate on code
+1: to allow us to collaborate on code.
-2: to allow us to use each other's code in our own work
+2: to allow us to use each other's code in our own work.

 To ensure smooth collaboration, all code uploaded here must adhere to **certain rules:**